fischerf/relatelang/README.md

 ensure Customer buys Product.
 ```

-This combination allows LLMs to leverage the intuitive and context-rich setup of natural language while adhering to the logical structure and precision of RelateScript.
+This combination allows LLMs to leverage the intuitive and context-rich setup of natural language while adhering to the logical structure and precision of RelateLang.

 ### 3.2 **Complementing LLM Prompting Techniques**
-RelateScript aligns with advanced prompting techniques for LLMs, such as:
+RelateLang aligns with advanced prompting techniques for LLMs, such as:
-1. **Logical and Sequential Processing**: By explicitly structuring steps and conditions, RelateScript mirrors techniques like Chain-of-Thought (CoT) prompting, enhancing the LLM's ability to reason through multi-step tasks.
+1. **Logical and Sequential Processing**: By explicitly structuring steps and conditions, RelateLang mirrors techniques like Chain-of-Thought (CoT) prompting, enhancing the LLM's ability to reason through multi-step tasks.
-2. **Specificity and Targeting**: RelateScript's declarative syntax inherently reduces ambiguity, making it particularly suited for Target-your-response (TAR) prompts or goal-driven interactions.
+2. **Specificity and Targeting**: RelateLang's declarative syntax inherently reduces ambiguity, making it particularly suited for Target-your-response (TAR) prompts or goal-driven interactions.
 3. **Contextual Understanding**: The structured representation of relationships and dependencies enables LLMs to maintain coherent outputs across context-rich or multi-step scenarios.

 ### 3.3 **Applications and Limitations**
-RelateScript is ideal for tasks requiring:
+RelateLang is ideal for tasks requiring:
 - Precise execution of logical rules and conditions.
 - Modeling of structured systems like workflows, decision trees, or knowledge graphs.
 - Creating reusable prompt templates for consistent LLM interactions.